- Indefinite Leave to Remain requirements

 For instance, you may be requested to provide some additional information, which will delay the processing of your application.
 In the worst-case scenario, your application may even be rejected.
 This is why it is crucial to ensure that your application includes all relevant documentation and is completed to the required standards.

-The specific documents which you will need to provide depends somewhat on your personal circumstances.
-Our highly experienced Manchester immigration lawyers can provide expert guidance on the documents which you will need to include in your portfolio of evidence.
+The specific documents which you will need to provide depends to some extent on your personal circumstances.
+Our highly experienced immigration lawyers in Manchester can provide expert guidance on the documents which you will need to include in your portfolio of evidence.
 Please call us now on 0161 826 9783 for more information.

 Can ILR Status be Revoked?